Building Cross-Cultural Understanding, Connections, and Respect

 Cultural Competency Workshop- Islam, Muslims and Identity

 This workshop is designed for individuals who want to learn more about Islam and Muslims.
-It provides background information, explores the current situation of Muslims in Western societies, discusses the challenges and opportunities they face, and offers guidance on how best to support your Muslim colleagues, clients, students, and staff members.
-The workshop will help you identify practical ways to support Muslims in workplaces, schools, and universities.
+It offers essential background information, explores the experiences of Muslims in Western societies, and provides practical strategies to support Muslim colleagues, clients, students, and staff members.

 Key topics will include:

-• Information about Islam and Islamic Practices: The five pillars of Islam, Muslim religious holidays and practices.
+Islam and Islamic Practices: Learn about the five pillars of Islam, key religious holidays and practices.

-• Challenges and Opportunities: Address the challenges that Muslims encounter, such as Islamophobia and barriers to employment and education, as well as the opportunities that come with living in Western countries.
+Challenges and Opportunities: Understand the challenges Muslims face, such as Islamophobia and barriers to employment, as well as the opportunities that come with living in Western countries.

-• Practical Support Strategies: Guidance on how to effectively accommodate Muslim staff, students, and clients.
+Practical Support Strategies: Guidance on how to effectively accommodate and support Muslim staff, students, and clients.

 Upcoming Workshop: